cvhariharan/cvhariharan/README.md

-How can you tell a vampire has a cold? ...
-They start coffin.
+Did you hear about the scientist who was lab partners with a pot of boiling water? ...
+He had a very esteemed colleague.